reserve-protocol/protocol/docs/deployment.md

 End state: All addresses are verified, the contracts are in the correct state, and it's time to connect the Register to the new mainnet addresses!

-### Verify
+### Verify on Etherscan

 [Screensharing ok]

 Next, run:

 ```
-yarn verify --network mainnet
+yarn verify_etherscan --network mainnet
 ```

-`verify.ts` works a bit differently than `deploy.ts`; inner scripts do not need to be commented out at all because verification is smart enough to skip over contracts that have already been verified.
+`verify_etherscan.ts` works a bit differently than `deploy.ts`; verification is smart enough to skip over contracts that have already been verified.

 It may be that `verify.ts` needs to be run multiple times in order to get 100% of the verifications.
 If an underlying script is presenting issues consistently, I found on Goerli that running it directly sometimes changed the outcome.